tomalbrc/filament/docs/src/content/block-behaviours.md

 - **Fields**:
   - `replacement`: The identifier of the block to replace the current block with (e.g., "minecraft:stone").
   - `weatherState`: The current weathering state of this block.
 Can be `unaffected`, `exposed`, `weathered`, `oxidized`.
 Defaults to `unaffected`.
 A `weatherState` of `oxidized` will not oxidize any further.

+### `budding` behaviour

+With this behaviour the blocks grows other blocks, similar to budding amethyst blocks.
+The sides, blocks and chance can be configured.

+If the blocks in `grows` have directional/facing block state properties, they direction of the side the block is growing from will be set.

+- **Fields**:
+  - `chance`: Chance of the block to grow another block or move a block to the next growth stage in percent, from 0 to 100.
+Defaults to 20
+  - `sides`: List of sides blocks can grow out.
+Can be `north`, `south`, `east`, `west`, `up` or `down`.
+Defaults to all directions
+  - `grows`: List of id's of blocks for the grow stages.
+Example: `["minecraft:chain", "minecraft:end_rod"]`